BenRKarl/WDI_work/w06/d01/Readme.md

 - [Explaining Javascript scope and closures](http://robertnyman.com/2008/10/09/explaining-javascript-scope-and-closures/)

 ###Javascript The Good Parts
-- Watch this 1hr video: (http://youtu.be/hQVTIJBZook)[http://youtu.be/hQVTIJBZook]
+- Watch this 1hr video: [Javascript: The Good Parts](http://youtu.be/hQVTIJBZook)